amanda07511/QualiteAir/README.md

 Prerequisites
 Add libraries

-Volley
+-Volley

-Hellocharts
+-Hellocharts

-Gson
+-Gson

-Google play services
+-Google play services

-Google play services location
+-Google play services location

 Now that you have cloned the repo: